The cost of buying a new home can be considerable with yearly price increases outpacing wage growth several times over.

 Full building surveys are often chosen by buyers of older homes and properties that require renovation.

-How Much Do You Think a Building Survey Will Cost?
+How Much Do You Think a House Building Survey Will Cost?

 The question below is optional, you can skip it if you wish:

-We’ve calculated an average price for a three-bedroom house in the south-east of the UK:
+We’ve calculated an average house survey cost for a three-bedroom house in the south-east of the UK:

 Mortgage Valuation Report – we don’t recommend these for anything more than a rough guide to the value of the property.